Owen Sound Greys: Memorial Cup glory

 Keeling and Smith were joined by four other Owen Sound boys, including another soon-to-be NHLer named Edward "Teddy" Graham.
 Two others who later made the NHL, team captain Larry "Dutch" Cain and future Hockey Hall of Famer Ralph "Cooney" Weiland, were among the three imports on the nine-player squad.
 The 1923-24 season began in December and would end less than four months later with the Greys crowned "Dominion Junior Hockey Champions," winners of what was then called the OHA Memorial Cup.

 Owen Sound first captured the J. Ross Robertson Cup as Ontario Hockey Association titlists by defeating the Kitchener Greenshirts 12-7 in a two-game, total-goals series.
 That followed earlier playoff series wins over Collingwood, Midland and Toronto Varsity in which the Greys were not seriously challenged.
 Owen Sound's next hurdles were single-game playoffs against North Bay of the Northern Ontario Hockey Association and Montreal Westmount.
 The club was then pitted against the Kenora Thistles in the Eastern Canadian final, a two-game, total-goals series won 15-12 by the Greys.

 The Greys had journeyed to Winnipeg for the first game against the Thistles (Game 2 was in Kenora) and they returned to the Manitoba capital to face the Calgary Canadians in the two-game, total-goals national final.
 Keeling and Weiland each scored twice and Fred Elliott scored once in the first game, won 5-3 by Owen Sound.
 Weiland and Elliott both scored again two days later, on March 28, 1924, but the real hero was 16-year-old netminder Hedley Smith.
 Calgary peppered him with 23 third-period shots but he stopped every one of them and held Calgary to a 2–2 tie.
 The Greys won the series 7-5 and, with it, the Dominion title.

 At the time, the wire service provided the only method of transmitting the results back to Owen Sound.
 Bulletins were posted outside the office of the city's newspaper, which estimated that more than 5,000 fans were there during the last game.
 It's believed that about 8,000 people turned out to welcome the champions home four days later, a remarkable number considering Owen Sound's population was only about 12,000 at the time.

-The Greys went 22-2-2 during that magical season, scoring 204 goals and allowing only 69.
-Weiland led the club with a whopping 68 goals in 26 games while Keeling added an incredible 37 goals and 46 points in 15 playoff games, which may very well be a Canadian junior hockey record.
+The Greys went 22–2–2 that season, scoring 204 goals and allowing 69.
+Weiland led the club with 68 goals in 26 games, while Keeling added 37 goals and 46 points in 15 playoff games.